Poland’s premier winter Olympian

-The Pole arrived at Sochi 2014 as the leader of the FIS World Cup (which he would go on to win for very first time), and immediately stamped his authority in the final of the men’s normal hill at the RusSki Gorki Jumping Centre.
+The Pole arrived at Sochi 2014 as the leader of the FIS World Cup (which he would go on to win for the very first time), and immediately stamped his authority in the final of the men’s normal hill at the RusSki Gorki Jumping Centre.
 His first jump of 105.5m put him over six points clear of his closest pursuers, Anders Bardal of Norway and Slovenia’s Peter Prevc.
-Proving he was in a class of his own, Stoch then went out and jumped 103.5m to land his first Olympic title with plenty to spare ahead of silver medallist Prevc and third-placed Bardal.
+Proving he was in a class of his own, Stoch then went out and jumped 103.5m to land his first Olympic title with plenty to spare, ahead of silver medallist Prevc and third-placed Bardal.

 Sochi part two

 “It’s amazing.
-It’s like a dream come true.
 I can’t believe it,” said the 26-year-old, who overcame tricky winds to pip Japanese veteran Noriaki Kasai to the large hill title by a mere 1.3 points.
 “I made such a big mistake in the second round, I don’t know how I jumped so far… I was too aggressive.
 That’s why I flew so far, but hey, what the heck?
 That’s why I won.”